Taking a trip to Portugal? Chances are Porto is part of your itinerary. Here’s how to get the most of 2 days in Porto Portugal!

 This is a guest post by Joe of JKGO

 Disclosure: This 2 Days in Porto Portugal travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Porto, the second largest city in Portugal after Lisbon, is a great option for a short European getaway.
 There is history, tradition, and culture to be found around every corner of its cobbled streets.

 2 Days in Porto Portugal: What to See in Porto in 2 Days

 - What to Do in Porto, Portugal

 Must See in Porto: The Best Things to See in Porto Portugal When You’re Short on Time